Frier, Telemark

-Frier or Frierfjord is a fjord in Telemark county, Norway.
-The 14 km long fjord is located along the Skaggerak coast in the traditional district of Grenland and it forms the border with the municipalities of Bamble, Skien, and Porsgrunn.
-The fjord is actually an inner arm of the Langesundsfjord, and historically (well into the 1700s) this fjord was also known as the Langesundsfjord.
-The fjord stretches from the opening to Langesundsfjord in the south to the mouth of the Porsgrunn River in the north.
-The much smaller fjord of Gunneklevfjord opens into the Porsgrunn/Skien River and is separated from Frierfjorden by the peninsula of Herøya.
+Frier or Frierfjorden is a fjord in Telemark county, Norway.
+The 14 km long fjord is located along the Skagerrak coast in the traditional district of Grenland and it forms the border with Bamble Municipality, Skien Municipality, and Porsgrunn Municipality.
+The fjord is actually an inner arm of the Langesundsfjorden, and historically (well into the 1700s) this fjord was also known as the Langesundsfjorden.
+The fjord stretches from the opening to Langesundsfjorden in the south to the mouth of the Porsgrunn River in the north.
+The much smaller fjord of Gunnekleivfjorden opens into the Porsgrunn/Skien River and is separated from the Frierfjorden by the peninsula of Herøya.

 The Frierfjorden narrows to a width of about 300 m at Breviksstrømmen, the mouth of the fjord, where the town of Brevik sits on the northern side and the town of Stathelle lies on the southern side.
 The Brevik Bridge crosses Breviksstrømmen between the two towns.
 A little further into the fjord the newer Grenland Bridge crosses the fjord, carrying the European route E18 highway across Norway's highest cable stayed bridge.

-The fjord has a great deal of commercial ship traffic, including to Rafnes and Herre in Bamble, to Norsk Hydro in Porsgrunn, and formerly to Norske Skog Union in Skien.
+The fjord has a great deal of commercial ship traffic, including to Rafnes and Herre in Bamble Municipality, to Norsk Hydro in Porsgrunn Municipality, and formerly to Norske Skog Union in Skien Municipality.